 While MBCT was initially developed for psychological treatment, it has shown promise in treating neurological conditions as well.
 The underlying reason is that mindfulness can help individuals manage symptoms by altering their perception and response to the condition.
 Research and objective functional MRI scans taken before and after MBCT indicate that MBCT can effectively address neurological conditions like VSS by influencing neurotransmitters, physiological mechanisms, and promoting neuroplasticity.

 Neuroplasticity is a key concept here.
-MBCT encourages structural and functional changes in the brain, promoting the growth of new neural connections and rewiring existing ones, enhancing areas involved in attention, emotional regulation, and sensory processing.
+MBCT encourages functional changes in the brain, promoting the growth of new neural connections and rewiring existing ones, enhancing areas involved in attention, emotional regulation, and sensory processing.
 These changes can be advantageous for neurological conditions, where maladaptive neural pathways may contribute to symptoms.
 MBCT can help reduce the activation of the body’s stress response system, leading to lower levels of stress hormones, such as cortisol, which have been implicated in neurodegenerative processes and cognitive decline.
 MBCT may also aid in limbic system functioning and affect the activation of the body’s endogenous opioid system.
 This can enable individuals to process sensations without becoming overwhelmed by them, an important consideration when managing neurological or sensory-processing disorders, such as VSS.

 The Role of MBCT in Managing Visual Snow Syndrome